Editorial Team

 Parthajit Baruah - Editor

-Parthajit Baruah is a documentary filmmaker and film scholar.
-He directed ten documentaries which were screened at different film festivals.
-He authored three books on films-- Chalachitror Taranga (2010), Face to Face: The Cinema of Adoor Gopalakrishnan (2016) and Jyotiprasad, Joymoti, Indramalati and Beyond: History of Assamese Cinema (2021).
-His upcoming book is, The History of India's North-East Cinema: Past, Present and Future.
+Parthajit Baruah is a film historian filmmaker and film practitioner.
+He has directed twelve documentaries which were screened at different film festivals.
+He authored seven books on films-- Chalachitror Taranga (2010), Face to Face: The Cinema of Adoor Gopalakrishnan (HarperCollins, 2016), Jyotiprasad, Joymoti, Indramalati and Beyond: History of Assamese Cinema (2021), A History of India's North-East Cinema: Deconstructing the Stereotypes (Bloomsbury Academic, Jan, 2025), Aribam Syam Sharma: The Luminary of Indian Cinema ( Ukiyoto, 2025), Rediscovering Jyotiprasad Agarwala (2025).
 He did two research projects at the National Film Archive of India, Pune.
 He was at the University of Edinburgh, Scotland as a part of his research project.
 He presented papers at the international seminars, such as London, Ireland, Scotland, Dubai, Delhi.
-He was invited as a guest faculty and speaker in MAHE, Dubai.
-He was a former Indian member of the International Federation of Film Critics (FIPRESCI).
-He won State's Best Film Critic Award.
-He is the founder and editor of North East Film Journal.
-He did his post graduation in English literature, followed by his M.Phil on " Film Adapation: Shakespeare on Celluloid".
-His PhD topic is, " Literature and Film: Shakespeare in Indian Cinema".
+He was invited as a guest faculty in MAHE, Dubai.
+He won State's Best Film Critic Award, given by Government of Assam.
+He moderated sessions with Indian actors Kamal Haasan, Siva Karthikeyan, Pratik Gandhi, Adil Hussain, Rima Das, filmmaker Rajkumar Perisamy in Canada, and Sri Lankan filmmaker Prasant Vithanage at GAFF, Assam.
+He was invited as a keynote speaker to speak on North-East films at Jamia Millia Islamia, Delhi, and MAHE, Dubai.
+His debut feature film is " Nellier Kotha" (The Nellie Story, 2023), based on the Nellie massacre.

 Dr. Meena Longjam